-If you have a cluster with more than two nodes, it must be in quorum.
+• If you have a cluster with more than two nodes, it must be in quorum.
 If the cluster is not in quorum or a healthy controller shows false for eligibility and health, you must correct the issue before shutting down the impaired controller; see Synchronize a node with the cluster.

-1. If AutoSupport is enabled, suppress automatic case creation by invoking an AutoSupport message command: system node autosupport invoke -node -type all -message MAINT=number_of_hours_downh
+1. If AutoSupport is enabled, suppress automatic case creation by invoking an AutoSupport message: system node autosupport invoke -node -type all -message MAINT=<# of hours>h

-The following AutoSupport command suppresses automatic case creation for two hours: cluster1:> system node autosupport invoke -node -type all -message MAINT=2h
+The following AutoSupport message suppresses automatic case creation for two hours: cluster1:> system node autosupport invoke -node -type all -message MAINT=2h

-- 2. Disable automatic giveback from the console of the healthy controller: storage failover modify -node local -auto-giveback false - 3.
-Take the impaired controller to the LOADER prompt:
+2. Disable automatic giveback from the console of the healthy controller: storage failover modify -node local -auto-giveback false